Pmichel74/holbertonschool-cyber_security/web_application_security/0x06_idor/README.md

 </table>

 <details>
-<summary>🎯 Pro Tip: Use 3 Repeater tabs</summary>
+<summary>🎯 Pro Tip: Organize your workflow</summary>

-Open 3 tabs in Burp Repeater for the attack chain:
-- Tab 1: Init payment
-- Tab 2: Get OTP
+This task requires orchestrating multiple requests in sequence.
+Use Burp Suite Repeater to:
+- Test each step individually
-- Tab 3: Confirm payment
+- Understand the complete payment flow

-Execute them in sequence!
+- Identify where IDOR vulnerabilities exist
+- Chain the exploits in the correct order

+Think about the entire payment lifecycle!

 </details>